What Are Profile Lights and Where Are They Best Used

 Picking a profile light involves knowing its housing and its LED aspect.
 Lafit Lighting has a number of profiles that are suited for different applications and performance levels:

-• Office Light 1188, a suspended linear profile in appearance akin to pendant lighting but providing the consistency of LED strips, marries decorative sophistication with function.
+• Office Light 1188: A suspended linear profile marrying decorative sophistication with function.

 Ceilings are usually blank walls in a lounge.
 Profile lighting in ceiling coves produces soft uplight or edge light to increase apparent height.
 A recessed Skyline 4633 strip placed near the underside of a floating ceiling edge produces an even glow that illuminates the room without visual distraction.
 A suspended Skyline 3136 behind media furniture can add depth without screen glare.